EthicalHacker-PenetrationTesting/Ethical-hacker-V02/W02D04 Access to operating systems.md

 In this stage, we're going to be talking about gaining access to computer devices.

 What do we mean by computer devices?
 Any electronic device you see is a computer.
-A phone, a TV, a laptop, a web server, a website, a network, a router, all of these things are computers
-Each one of them has an operating system, and they have programs installed on these operating systems.
+A phone, a TV, a laptop, a web server, a website, a network, a router, all of these things are computers.
+Each one of them has an operating system.

 ## server side

 First things, we want to run the kali and the Metasploitable.
 We want to know the information about the target, we need to scan the target

-	nmap 10.0.2.7
+	nmap -sV [target IP]

 > In my case the IP adress of the Metasploitable is 10.0.2.7 you will have another IP.